Semi-local string comparison: algorithmic techniques and applications

+\paragraph{Appending/prepending characters.} Another possible model for string updating is to allow both appending a character at the end, and \emph{prepending} a character at the beginning of a string.
+This updating model is assumed by the \emph{incremental LCS problem}, introduced by Landau et al.\ \cite{Landau+:98} and by Kim and Park \cite{Kim_Park:04}.
+The problem asks to maintain the LCS score for a fixed string $a$ against a variable string $b$, updated on-line by appending and/or prepending characters.
+Works \cite{Landau+:98,Kim_Park:04} gave algorithms for the incremental LCS problem with worst-case time $O(m)$ per update of string $b$.

+The more general \emph{fully-incremental LCS problem}, was introduced by Ishida et al.\ \cite{Ishida+:05}.
+Here, both strings can be updated on-line by appending and/or prepending characters at either end.
+Work \cite{Ishida+:05} gave an algorithm for the fully-incremental LCS problem, with worst-case time $O(n)$ (respectively, $O(m)$) per update of string $a$ (respectively, $b$).

-We now give an algorithm for the fully-incremental LCS problem, matching the above algorithms in running time.
-Our algorithm is a straightforward generalisation of the seaweed algorithm (\algref{alg-seaweed}).
-The dynamic data structure consists of the nonzeros of semi-local seaweed matrix $P_{a,b}$.
-When a new character is prepended or appended to string $a$ (respectively, $b$), the seaweed matrix is updated by processing a new row of cells along the top or bottom boundary (respectively, a new column of cells along the left or right boundary) of the alignment dag $G_{a,b}$.
+A new algorithm for the fully-incremental LCS problem, matching the above algorithms in running time, can be obtained by a straightforward generalisation of \algref{alg-seaweed} (seaweed combing) as follows.
+Our dynamic LCS data structure will consist of the nonzeros of semi-local seaweed matrix $\rP_{a,b}$.
+Whenever a new character is prepended or appended to string $a$ (respectively, $b$), this seaweed matrix is updated by processing a new row of cells along the top or bottom boundary (respectively, a new column of cells along the left or right boundary) of the alignment dag $\rG_{a,b}$.
+This amounts to the multiplication of seaweed braids corresponding to alignment dags of size $m \times n$ and $1 \times n$ (respectively, $m \times n$ and $m \times 1$).
+A product of such seaweed braids can be computed in time $O(n)$ (respectively, $O(m)$) by \thref{th-comp-mmult-comp}.
+Having computed the product, it is also straightforward to update the value of the LCS in the same asymptotic running time.
+Therefore, the overall running time per update is $O(n)$ (respectively, $O(m)$) per update of string $a$ (respectively, $b$).

-The same technique also extends to the case where the dynamic data structure is required to support, in addition to the global LCS score, also semi-local LCS queries.
-A data structure of \thref{th-query}, allowing efficient semi-local LCS score queries, can be maintained on top of the matrix $P_{a,b}$ at an extra time $O\bigpa{(m+n) \log (m+n)}$ per string update.
+\mysection{Blockwise LCS} To demonstrate another natural application of the seaweed method, let us consider the following generalisation of string comparison.
+Suppose that instead of individual characters, the input string $a$ is composed of character \emph{blocks}, taken from a pre-specified set of \emph{admissible blocks} (for example, a list of frequently occurring words in a text).
+The set of admissible blocks is known in advance, and off-line preprocessing of the blocks against input string $b$ is allowed.

+Block decomposition of strings is very common in string compression.
+In this section, we are only dealing with the most general case of such decomposition; we will consider specific string compression models in \chapref{c-compressed}.

+We denote by $\bar m$ the number of blocks in string $a$, while keeping the notation $m$ for its total number of characters.
+A block may consist of a single character, therefore such \emph{blockwise string comparison} generalises ordinary string comparison.
+On the other hand, a block may be long; in such a case, our goal is to process the block quickly, ideally in the same time as it takes to process a single character in string $a$.